skyaxe97/tp/docs/DeveloperGuide.md

 ### 2.3 Verifying Setup

-1. Run the `seedu.LifEasier.Main` and try a few commands.
+1. Run `seedu.LifEasier.Main` and try a few commands.

 1. Run the tests to ensure they all pass.
 This can be done by executing the command `gradlew build` in _IntelliJ’s_ terminal.

 ## 3.0 Design

-The following sections will go into detail on the design and architecture of **LifEasier**.
+The following section provides more details on the design and architecture of **LifEasier**.

 ### 3.1 Architecture